The College of Foot Health was founded by The Institute of Chiropodists and Podiatrists (IOCP).

 The Institute is adopting the classical distance-learning approach to training as this will give the student the opportunity to study at their own pace.
 Our courses are also presented in such a way as to allow access to students with or without prior medical knowledge.
 As you progress, you will quickly start to understand and use what you have learned.
 As with any educational programme, we would prefer you to be at least 18, or of an age whereby you feel this programme will be of benefit to you and your goals in life.

 The course has all the guidance you need and you will be assigned a dedicated tutor and will be able to enter into discussions with other students and professionals via our web forum.

 Membership of the College of Foot Health provides Foot Health Practitioners a community of support and continuing professional development.
 Members receive access to our partner benefits including free access to the award-winning distance learning site eIntegrity, as well as free listing on our “find a practitioner” page and access to our confidential advice service.

 Completion of any training for FHPs does not entitle the individual to use the term Chiropodist and/or Podiatrist.
 This title is protected and requires a 3 – 4 year degree and registration with the HCPC (Health and Care Professions Council).

 Chiropodists and Podiatrists in the UK are regulated by law.
 Misconduct, dangerous or unethical actions can result in legal sanctions against them by the Health and Care Professions Council which also regulates their training etc. There is no statutory regulation of training, standards or their professional actions for the growing number of Foot Health Practitioners (FHPs).

-NewsletterOur dedicated FHP newsletter is published quarterly alongside the journal
+NewsletterOur dedicated FHP newsletter is published quarterly inside the IOCP Podiatry Review journal

 NewsAll the latest news from The College of Foot Health and our industry